 Outside of Perth, WA

 Herman Melville writes in Moby Dick, “it is not down in any map; true places never are”.
 This quote couldn’t be more fitting for our next Slow Stay in WA.
-Tucked away in two secret locations, outside of Perth, you’ll find Henry and Florence, a pair of off-grid tiny homes with the ability to turn stressed-out city folk into Zen-like beings.
-Full of little luxuries, like a king-size bed, hot water rain shower, a ‘bush mini bar’ and a wood-burning fire for chilly winter nights, you can take your pick between waking up in a vineyard (Henry) or the blissful Australian bush (Florence).
+Tucked away in two secret locations, outside of Perth, you’ll find Hidden Cabins‘ Henry , Margot and Florence, three off-grid tiny homes with the ability to turn stressed-out city folk into Zen-like beings.
+Full of little luxuries, like a king-size bed, hot water rain shower, a ‘bush mini bar’ and a wood-burning fire for chilly winter nights, you can take your pick between waking up in a vineyard (Henry), the blissful Australian bush (Florence), or with your plus-one pup (Margot).
 With nature in abundance and to-do lists non-existent, this is your chance to soak in the surrounding beauty, test your board game skills and do not much else.

 PETIT ECO CABIN